luzyrawr/programming-fundamentals/Algoritmos y Estructura de Datos.md

   - Enumerate

 There are two major types of linked lists:
-- Singly Linked List
+- Singly Linked List: each node has a reference to the next node
-- Double Linked List
+- Double Linked List: each node has a reference to the previous node and the next node